Rustie: History

+Early career

 Rustie's first instrument was guitar and he bought his first decks at age 15.
 He is associated with the subgenre of aquacrunk, a genre described as an experimental offshoot of hip hop that emphasises slowed down, low-slung beats, with lashings of electronic mutterings and morphing basslines.
 He believes his work conveys movement and fluidity, and that his creative process is an "immersive world" wrapped up in sound, rhythm, and color.
 Rustie's long-time interest in video games has influenced his approach to electronic composition.

 Rustie's first singles were released in 2007 and 2008.

+Glass Swords (2010–2014)

 The producer signed with Warp Records in 2010 for the release of Sunburst EP.
 In 2011, Rustie released his first album Glass Swords on Warp Records.
 Widely celebrated for its meditation on everything from grime and hip-hop, to sci-fi computer games, and even prog rock, Brad LaBonte of Dusted Magazine wrote "Glass Swords contains some of the freshest, most exciting electronic dance music I've heard this year.
 Put simply, nothing sounds like this record."
 Where as Rolling Stone proclaimed it "one of the most thrilling electronic albums of the decade."

 In 2012, "After Light" from Glass Swords was included in an Adidas television advertisement featuring British track and field athlete Jessica Ennis prior to the 2012 Olympic Games.
 Three tracks from Glass Swords ("After Light", "Ultra Thizz" and "Surph") were used in the soundtrack to the video game Sleeping Dogs.

 The same year, Glass Swords won The Guardians First Album Award.
+Rustie also contributed a mix to BBC Radio 1's Essential Mix.